 The tour begins with a visit to the city’s historic center: San Sebastian, a picturesque and traditional neighborhood of Cuenca, houses the Modern Art Museum, where the famous International Biennial of Painting takes place permanently.
 Also, you will visit Calderon Park (Central Park), the Flower Plaza, and the Church “del Carmen”.
 The Cathedral of the Immaculate Conception, better known as the “New Cathedral”, is considered to be one of the biggest churches in Latin America.
 The Cathedral “El Sagrario” was the city’s first cathedral and is therefore commonly known as the “Old Cathedral”.
 Afterward, you will visit a Panama Hat Factory, where you will observe its elaboration process.
 Continuing the tour, you will visit the “Barranco”, a communion that builds their houses by integrating them into the natural environment, meaning that they are attached to the incline, displaying their majesty and charm.
 We finish the tour at the “Mirador de Turi”, a scenic viewpoint to see the landscape of a valley full of red roofs and church domes framed by imposing mountains.

 You can add an optional day.
 You can either fly back to Quito or go for a trip to the Cajas National Park with a transfer to Guayaquil (not included).

 Option 2: Cajas National Park and transfer to Guayaquil

-With dramatic rolling landscape and jagged rocks, Cajas National Park, is a unique and impressive area.
+With a dramatic rolling landscape and jagged rocks, Cajas National Park is a unique and impressive area.
 The park lies on the continental divide so rivers run to both the Amazon in the east and the Pacific Ocean in the west.
-It’s the perfect place for a hike with 232 lakes and a range of fauna including spectacled bears, pumas, hummingbirds and condors.
+It’s the perfect place for a hike with 232 lakes and a range of fauna including spectacled bears, pumas, hummingbirds, and condors.